jueberschlag/Simply-Mobile/README.md

 - "allowHorizontal" : unused for now.
 Will contain a boolean to allow or not the landscape mode (optional, default to true)
 - "baseFile" : string that contain the name of the module in conf.json (required)

 Once you have written your application and your configuration files you can use the code in the Getting Started part to download the zip file containing your application files.
 To build your application you will have to use Appcelerator Studio and import a project from an existing folder (File -> Import -> Existing folder as a new project).
 Remeber to check "Titanium Mobile" in the check-list.
+We are currently working on a script to avoid the import in Titanium studio to build your application.

 # Configuration File